 Christmas is what you make of it.
-This year, more than any in our recent past, it is especially important to remember that.
 Even as we each negotiate our own path between what the Government is permitting us to do over the festive season and what we know to be the safest and healthiest care to take of our own families, in our own situations, we must remember that there is not one single ‘correct’ way to have a Happy Christmas.
 We can adapt to current times and still share comfort and joy.

 Children will follow the lead of the adults in their lives.
 What children want and need more than anything in the world, particularly when they are very young, is for grown-ups to give them time, attention, and interest.
 This year, give children a gift that will last beyond Christmas - memories that you and they will treasure forever.